-Advance Bills
+Advance Bills 53

 Alternative Treatments 53

 Comfort and Convenience 54

 Dental 54

 Drugs 55

-Experimental or Investigational or Unproven Services 56
+Experimental or Investigational or Unproven Services 50

 Foot Care 57

 Medical Supplies and Appliances 57

 Mental Health, Neurobiological Disorders - Autism Spectrum Disorder Services/Substance-Related and Addictive Disorders Services

 Nutrition and Health Education 59

-Physical Appearance
+Physical Appearance 60

 Procedures and Treatments 61

 Providers 62

 Reproduction 63

 Services Provided under Another Plan 64

 Transplants 64

 Travel 64

-Vision and Hearing 64
+Vision and Hearing 65

 All Other Exclusions 65

 SECTION 8 - CLAIMS PROCEDURES 68

-In-Network Benefits
+In-Network Benefits 68

-Out-of-Network Benefits
+Out-of-Network Benefits 68

-If Your Provider Does Not File Your Claim
+If Your Provider Does Not File Your Claim 68

-Health Statements
+Health Statements 70

-Explanation of Benefits (EOB)
+Explanation of Benefits (EOB) 70

-Claim Denials and Appeals
+Claim Denials and Appeals 70

 Review of an Appeal 71

 External Review Program 72

 Limitation of Action 77

 SECTION 9 - COORDINATION OF BENEFITS (COB) 78

 Benefits When You Have Coverage under More than One Plan 78

 When Does Coordination of Benefits Apply?
 78

-What Are the Rules for Determining the Order of Benefit Payments?
-78
+What Are the Rules for Determining the Order of Benefit Payme nts?78

 How Are Benefits Paid When This Plan is Secondary?
+81

-How is the Allowable Expense Determined when this Plan is Secondary?
+How is the Allowable Expense Determined when this Plan is Sec ondary?81

 What is Different When You Qualify for Medicare?
+81

-Medicare Crossover Program
+Medicare Crossover Program 82

 Right to Receive and Release Needed Information?
+83

 Does This Plan Have the Right of Recovery?
+83

-SECTION 10 - SUBROGATION AND REIMBURSEMENT 85
+CTION 10 - SUBROGATION AND REIMBURSEMENT

-Right of Recovery
+Right of Recovery 88

-SECTION 11 - WHEN COVERAGE ENDS 90
+CTION 11 - WHEN COVERAGE ENDS 90

 Coverage for a Disabled Child 91

 Continuing Coverage Through COBRA 91

 When COBRA Ends 95

 Uniformed Services Employment and Reemployment Rights Act 95

-SECTION 12 - OTHER IMPORTANT INFORMATION 97
+CTION 12 - OTHER IMPORTANT INFORMATION 97

 Qualified Medical Child Support Orders (QMCSOs) 97

-Your Relationship with UnitedHealthcare and Columbia University 97
+Your Relationship with UnitedHealthcare and Columbia University ity97

 Relationship with Providers 98

 Your Relationship with Providers 99

 Interpretation of Benefits 99

-Information and Records
+Information and Records 100

-Incentives to Providers
+Incentives to Providers 100

-Incentives to You
+Incentives to You 101

 Rebates and Other Payments 101

 Workers' Compensation Not Affected 102

 Future of the Plan 102

 Plan Document 102

-Medicare Eligibility
+Medicare Eligibility 102

-Review and Determine Benefits in Accordance with UnitedHealthcare Reimbu Policies
+Review and Determine Benefits in Accordance with UnitedHealth

-SECTION 13 - GLOSSARY